What Is a Line of Credit?

 Depending on how the lender structures the line of credit, you may have a draw period that lasts from three to 10 years, followed by a repayment period of equal length where you can no longer borrow and must pay off the debt.

 To get a line of credit, a borrower must be approved by the lender.
-Approval usually depends on the applicant's credit score, credit history, employment, income and current debts.
+Approval usually depends on the applicant's credit score, credit history, employment, income, current debts and debt-to-income (DTI) ratio.

 Line of credit uses